MoritzGoeckel/MicroServiceWebShop/APIImplementation/SanityServiceAPI/docs/ProductsApi.md

 ProductsApi apiInstance = new ProductsApi();
-Long id = 789L; // Long | The id of the to be retrieved product try {
+Long id = 789L; // Long | The id of the to be retrieved productBackend try {
     Product result = apiInstance.getProduct(id);
     System.out.println(result);